amandafrench/amandafrenchdotnet/wp-content/plugins/shortpixel-adaptive-images/readme.txt

 == For developers ==

-If in Media Library there are main images which end in the usual thumbnail size suffix (eg. -100x100) please set in wp-config.php this:
+If there are main images in the Media Library that end with the usual thumbnail size suffix (e.g. -100x100), please set this in wp-config.php:

     define('SPAI_FILENAME_RESOLUTION_UNSAFE', true);

-If you need to do a post-processing in JavaScript after the image/tag gets updated by ShortPixel AI, you can add a callback like this:
+If you need to do post-processing in JavaScript after the image/tag has been updated by ShortPixel AI, you can add a callback like this:

     jQuery( document ).ready(function() {
         ShortPixelAI.registerCallback('element-updated', function(elm){